Urban Street Tree Management Plan Urban Street Tree Flyer Request a street tree

-Trees and Plants in the Tamworth Region
+Plants in the Tamworth Region

 Our region is home to a wide diversity of native flora.
 You can play a role in preserving some of this heritage by growing local, native plants in your garden.
 Selecting native trees and plants can help you create an environmentally friendly garden which minimises water and chemical use.